-WABCO USA Expands Distribution Hub Workforce at Hebron, Kentucky Plant
+WABCO USA Expands Hebron, Kentucky, Distribution Hub

-The investment includes new equipment to enable increased volume and broader distribution of WABCO products throughout the US, Canada and Mexico.
+The company’s investment includes new equipment to enable increased volume and broader distribution of WABCO products throughout the US, Canada and Mexico.
 Company leaders anticipate work on the project will begin this month and be completed by spring 2020.
 WABCO currently employs 77 people in Hebron.

 “To ensure that our North American customers have seamless access to WABCO’s comprehensive product and service platform, we are dramatically expanding our aftermarket team and product distribution infrastructure in the region.
 This will result in a superior customer experience for OE service providers, aftermarket parts distributors and fleets,” said Jon Morrison, President, WABCO Americas.
 “We appreciate the strong support of the Commonwealth of Kentucky and look forward to our continued efforts to serve the commercial vehicle industry while supporting economic development in the region.”